m13253/JKSN/README.md

 Float point numbers:

-A float point number is followed after `0x2b` `0x2c` `0x2d`.
+An IEEE 754 float point number is followed after `0x2b` `0x2c` `0x2d`.

+The most significant bit, that is the IEEE 754 sign bit, is transferred first.

     0x20: NaN
-    0x2b: an IEEE long double (128-bit) number is followed
+    0x2b: an IEEE 754 long double (128-bit) number is followed
-    0x2c: an IEEE double (64-bit) number is followed
+    0x2c: an IEEE 754 double (64-bit) number is followed
-    0x2d: an IEEE float (32-bit) number is followed
+    0x2d: an IEEE 754 float (32-bit) number is followed
     0x2e: -Infinity
     0x2f: Infinity

 UTF-16 strings:

+All UTF-16 strings are little endian, that is for ASCII characters, the second byte is zero.

-    0x3n (where 0<=n<=b): a little-endian UTF-16 string containing n byte pairs is followed
+    0x3n (where 0<=n<=b): a UTF-16 string containing n byte pairs is followed
-    0x3c: an unsigned 8-bit integer is followed, representing the nearest previous little-endian UTF-16 string with this DJB Hash (one byte pair as a unit) value.
+    0x3c: an unsigned 8-bit integer is followed, representing the nearest previous UTF-16 string with this DJB Hash (one byte pair as a unit) value.
-    0x3d: an unsigned 16-bit integer and a little-endian UTF-16 string containing that amount of byte pairs is followed
+    0x3d: an unsigned 16-bit integer and a UTF-16 string containing that amount of byte pairs is followed
-    0x3e: an unsigned 8-bit integer and a little-endian UTF-16 string containing that amount of byte pairs is followed
+    0x3e: an unsigned 8-bit integer and a UTF-16 string containing that amount of byte pairs is followed
-    0x3f: a positive variable length integer and a little-endian UTF-16 string containing that amount of byte pairs is followed
+    0x3f: a positive variable length integer and a UTF-16 string containing that amount of byte pairs is followed

 UTF-8 strings: